simon-frankau/curved-spaces/README.md

  * Think about using the local constraint to generate the path, instead of "straight line and nearest point".
- * Think about using "project in local flat space and adjust to curve" as a variation of the existing approach.
  * Think about how this can be generalised to more complicated surfaces and/or higher dimensions.
  * UI improvements.